American football positions: Defense

 The defensive team, simply known as the defense, is the team that begins a play from scrimmage without possession of the ball.
 The objective of the defensive team is to prevent the other team from scoring and win possession of the ball for their side.
 The defense accomplishes this by forcing the offense to turn the ball over by either preventing them from achieving a first down and forcing them to punt, forcing and recovering an offensive fumble, intercepting a pass, or more rarely, forcing a turnover on downs.

-Unlike the offensive team, the rules of the sport do not restrict the defensive team into certain positions.
+Unlike the offensive team, the rules of the sport do not restrict the defensive team to certain positions.
 A defensive player may line up anywhere on his side of the line of scrimmage and perform any legal action.
 Over time, however, defensive roles have become defined into three main sets of players that encompass several individual positions.

 Defensive formations are often known by a numerical code indicating the number of players at each position.
 The two most common formations are the 3–4 defense and the 4–3 defense, where the first number refers to the number of defensive linemen, and the second number refers to the number of linebackers (the number of defensive backs can be inferred, since there must be eleven players on the field).
 Thus, a 3–4 defense consists of three defensive linemen (usually a nose tackle and two defensive ends), four linebackers, and four defensive backs (two cornerbacks, a strong safety, and a free safety).
 Some defensive formations will directly indicate the number of defensive backs.
 The 3–3–5 defense, for instance, has 3 defensive linemen, 3 linebackers, and 5 defensive backs.

 Defensive line (DL)

-The four defensive linemen (in red) have their hands on the ground in a three point stance.
+The four defensive linemen (in red) have their hands on the ground in a three-point stance.

 Like their offensive counterparts, defensive linemen (also called rushers) line up directly on the line of scrimmage.
 There are three positions usually considered part of the defensive line: